If you’ve recently experienced relapse along the journey to recovery, you may be experiencing a lot of fear and guilt.

 Instead, seek out support from your mentor, sponsor, or support group.
 Invite others in to provide support and accountability.
 Remove yourself from situations that trigger drug or alcohol use.
 Make sobriety your top priority once more.

 If you’re exhibiting patterns of addictive behavior, it may be time to return to therapy.
 Don’t wait for another rock bottom experience before recommitting to your recovery.
 Acknowledge that you can’t do this alone, and rest assured that there is no shame in returning to therapy.
 There is always more to learn, and you will likely discover new techniques to avoid relapse for good.

 Whatever you decide to do next, act immediately.
 The sooner you seek the support you need, the sooner you can get back on the path to a healthy recovery and sober life.

 There is hope.

-At Hawaiian Island Recovery, we specialize in relapse recovery.
+At Hawaii Island Recovery, we specialize in relapse recovery.
 In fact, we’ve already helped many others like you to achieve lasting sobriety.
-Let us guide you towards a life of true freedom and recovery.
+Call: (866) 390-5070 Let us guide you towards a life of true freedom and recovery.